S.Africa’s Mandela spends night in hospital

 Rumours of his failing health or even death flare up periodically, forcing the government to issue assurances that all is well.

-But the presidency — the only authority to speak on his health — has been known to play down his treatments as routine checkups.
+But authorities also have been known to play down his treatments as routine checkups.

 His December hospitalisation was attributed to tests “consistent with his age”.